 - Any income or loss as reported on a spouse's Schedule C. If your spouse has any income reported on Schedule E that is subject to self-employment taxes, that income should be entered here as well.

-- Income from rentals, royalties, S Corporations and Schedule E (not included above and subject to NIIT)
+- Income from rentals, royalties, non-qualified annuities, S Corporations and Schedule E (not already included and subject to NIIT)

-- Income from rentals, royalties, S Corporations and Schedule E (not included above and not subject to NIIT)
+- Income from rentals, royalties, S Corporations and Schedule E (not already included and not subject to NIIT)

 - This is all income from any businesses that are NOT passive activities to the taxpayer, where the taxpayer materially participates, and not reported else where (for example, do not include income subject to self-employment taxes).
 This amount is not subject to the 3.8% Net Investment Income Tax (NIIT).
 This could include income from rental real estate, partnerships or S corporations where as long as the income is considered non-passive.
 There are exceptions and additional rules that can impact whether a particular business or other investment income is subject to the NIIT.
 Please contact your tax professional for additional information.

 - Total income calculated by adding lines 7 through 21 on your form 1040.
 For most taxpayers this includes wages, salaries, tips, interest, dividends and gains and losses from a variety of activities.